thebigclamp-main/char_Gen_5e/README.md

 # checking whether it can even multiclass into any given class before picking it
 # choosing feats (picked from a list given in .txt doc)
 # making/using subfolders for each race once the character is finished

+free to use and or modify as long as im credited with the original code